Katman08/Projects/Bean Sim/README.md

 This is a simple 2d platformer created in unity for the purpose of learning how to use the software.
-Download all files and place in the same folder to play.

 I custom coded c# scripts for the following game mechanics: